twf2360/Newtons-Cradle/code/txt/notes.md

         -put the collision handler, and the calculator without collisions, in seperate functions :white_check_mark:

-    - Air resistance seems to have fair to great an impact
+    - Air resistance seems to have far too great an impact
         - it has been modelled using fluid resistance, co-efficnet maybe be too high, or  wrong units
         - however, the energy response to damping is as expected
     - find things to analyse (consv of momentum, energy, how changing time step effects things etc) :construction: